5argon/Firestorm/README.md

 - Ordering of a query is locked to **ascending**.
 When creating a composite index please use only ascending index.
 - `AddAsync` on the collection does not return the newly created document's reference but just the generated document ID.
 - Exception throwing is probably not so good.
 But I tried to bubble up the error from Google's message from JSON REST response download handler as much as possible.
 (You will at least see HTTP error code)
-- Array add/remove operation supported but it cannot be in the same operation as document update.
+- Array add/remove field transform supported but it cannot be in the same operation as document update.
 It is by `ArrayAppendAsync` and `ArrayRemoveAsync`.
 (The real API would be via `UpdateAsync` the same as document field updating.)
-- Server time sentinel value supported but only one level.
+- Server time sentinel value field transform supported but only one level.
 You can put `[ServerTimestamp]` attribute on any `DateTime` field that is on the **top level** of your data to write/create and it will ask the server to put a timestamp there via `DocumentTransform` REST API of `commit` command.
 (The top level requirement is because I am just too lazy to make it drill down and find every attributes..)
 See other sentinel values that are not supported, but should be in the real SDK : https://github.com/googleapis/google-cloud-dotnet/blob/master/apis/Google.Cloud.Firestore/Google.Cloud.Firestore/FieldValue.cs

 ## How to use